What is a Reasonable Thermostat Setting in the Winter

 Program the Thermostat for the Winter

 Once you decide on the ideal temperatures while you’re at home and away, it’s time to program your thermostat.
-Doing so can help you save up to 10% on your electric bill.
+Doing so can help you save money on your electric bill.
 It’s also very convenient since you can set it now and forget about it for the rest of the winter.

 Make sure to program times for: